 Spreadsheet Models for Managers

-Microsoft Excel is available for both Windows (Excel 2003 and Excel 2007) and Macintosh (Excel 2004 and Excel 2008).
-The four versions are very similar, but they aren't identical.
-This page should help you get used to the Mac version if you're familiar with Windows, or vice versa.
+Microsoft Excel is available for both Windows (Excel 2007+) and Macintosh (Excel 2011).
+The versions are very similar, but they aren’t identical.
+This page should help you get used to the Mac version if you’re familiar with Windows, or vice versa.

 On the Mac, many menu commands have keyboard equivalents using the Command key.
-For example, Command+W is equivalent to the keyboard shortcut Ctrl+W menu command File>Close (Excel 2003 and 2004), or Microsoft Office>Close (Excel 2007).
+For example, Command+W is equivalent to the keyboard shortcut Ctrl+W for the menu command File>Close (Excel 2010 and 2013), or Microsoft Office>Close (Excel 2007).
 A good guess (but not always correct) is that any keystroke Command+<Key> on the Mac is equivalent to Ctrl+<Key> on Windows.
 The Option key on the Mac is generally equivalent to the Alt key in Windows.
 Esc in Windows is equivalent to Command+Period on the Mac, and Backspace in Windows is Delete on the Mac.
 These are guidelines only, and there are some exceptions.

 Entering data can be a little more convenient if you know some of the keyboard shortcuts available in Excel.
 You can see them all in online help — search for keyboard shortcuts.
-Until you get familiar with what's there, it might be helpful to print them all.
-The procedure for doing that varies with the version of Excel that you have, but in Excel 2003, you click Show All, and then print.
-We've already done that for you.
-Download the complete list of keyboard shortcuts for Excel 2003 (XP), or for Excel 2007 (Vista), or for Excel 2004 (MacOS).
+Until you get familiar with what’s there, it might be helpful to print them all.
+The procedure for doing that varies with the version of Excel that you have, but in Excel 2013, you visit the topic “Keyboard Shortcuts in Excel” and then print.
+We’ve already done that for you for Excel 2007 (Windows), or for Excel 2010 (Windows), or for Excel 2013 (Windows), or for Excel 2011 (MacOS).

-Shortcut menus are available on the Cell, Control, Toolbar Area (Excel 2003-4), Ribbon Area (Excel 2007), Row Headings, Column Headings, Workbook Title Bar, Sheet Tabs, Select All Button, Sheet Tab Scroll Buttons, Worksheet Cells, Drawing Objects, chart components, selection borders, and many more.
-Here's a game you can play with your teammates: find the complete list of shortcut menus.
-And if you happen to find one we haven't listed above, do tell us.
+Context menus are available on the Cell, Control, Ribbon Area (Excel 2007+), Row Headings, Column Headings, Workbook Title Bar, Sheet Tabs, Select All Button, Sheet Tab Scroll Buttons, Worksheet Cells, Drawing Objects, chart components, selection borders, and many more.
+Here’s a game you can play with your teammates: find the complete list of context menus.
+And if you happen to find one we haven’t listed above, do tell us.

 Formula bar